USEPA/WNTR/documentation/gis.rst

     7      69067.0      55.0      2541.0  POLYGON ((46.01047 99.15725, 46.40654 99.33204...

-The following example uses the function :class:`~wntr.gis.intersect` to assign demographic data to junctions and pipes.
+The following example uses the function :class:`~wntr.gis.intersect` to assign the demographic data, specifically the mean income, to junctions and pipes.

 .. doctest::
     :skipif: gpd is None